 Snapshot : Ideas are contagious.
 But most ideas in business never make it.
 Find out where to start with creative problem solving.
 Learn why framing your problem positively changes the dynamic of the solution.
-Find out why, asking why to diagnose your problem can help you get to the root cause.
-And learn some of the obvious traps in business that are set to kill off ideas.
+Then, find out why, asking “why” to diagnose your problem can help you get to the root cause.
+And lastly, learn some of the ways that businesses tend to kill ideas, and how to avoid this.

-Since we moved over into consulting, we now spend most of our time thinking about how to solve problems for our customers.
-And this creative problem solving means the ability to generate ideas.
+Since we moved over into coaching and consulting, we now spend most of our time thinking about how to solve problems for our customers.
+And this creative problem solving means we spend a lot of time focussed on how to generate ideas.
+Because, ideas solve problems.

 Diagnose your real problem with “Why”?

 It’s much easier to solve a problem when you know what it is.
 Time spend diagnosing the problem will help you get to faster and better solutions.

 Alfred Einstein famously said that if he had only an hour to solve a problem, he’d spent the first 55 minutes defining what the problem is.

 There is often a temptation to rush into solutions without really understanding the root of the problem.
 You can end up with solutions that answer the wrong problem if you haven’t defined it properly.

 A common technique used is the “5 why’s”.

 The way we learned it, this technique derives from the way children see the world.
 They are naturally curious about everything and will keep asking questions until they get an answer that satisfies them.
 As adults, we tend to lose this insatiable curiosity and accept the first answer that sounds OK.